florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/loads/smpmsm/models.rst

 ==============================================================
 Surface-mounted permanent magnet synchronous motor computation
 ==============================================================
-This model represent a SM PMSM with nonsalient radial flux and supplied with sinewave currents.
+This model represent a SM PMSM with non-salient radial flux and supplied with sinewave currents.
 This choice simplifies the modeling process with providing accurate representation of the PMSM characteristic.
-This figure, provided by one of the main thesis of HASTECS project :cite:`touhami:2020`, demonstrates the central part of a SM PMSM. :math:`L_m` is the length of the motor’s active electromagnetic part.
 As in other PMSMs, the stator bore slots between adjacent teeth hold the wound cables, served as the electromagnets.
-Unlike :ref:`AF PMSM <afpmsm>`, the permanent magnets are mounted directly on the rotor’s outer surface.
+Unlike :ref:`AF PMSM <afpmsm>`, the permanent magnets are mounted directly on the rotor’s outer surface rather than embedded within it.

 .. image:: ../../../../../img/cylindrical_pmsm.svg
     :width: 600
     :align: center

+This figure, provided by one of the main thesis of HASTECS project :cite:`touhami:2020`, demonstrates the essential geometric parameters of a SM PMSM. :math:`L_m` is the length of the motor’s active electromagnetic part.

 .. contents::